Venus in culture: Islam

+According to tafsir, some say that the woman literally became the morning star, as a reflection of her ability to blend the angels.
+Others say that during her ascent, she was imprisoned on the planet and is tortured there.

 Maya

 Venus was considered the most important celestial body observed by the Maya, who called it Chac ek, or Noh Ek', "the Great Star".
 The Maya monitored the movements of Venus closely and observed it in daytime.
 The positions of Venus and other planets were thought to influence life on Earth, so the Maya and other ancient Mesoamerican cultures timed wars and other important events based on their observations.
 In the Dresden Codex, the Maya included an almanac showing Venus's full cycle, in five sets of 584 days each (approximately eight years), after which the patterns repeated (since Venus has a synodic period of 583.92 days).

 The Maya civilization developed a religious calendar, based in part upon the motions of the planet, and held the motions of Venus to determine the propitious time for events such as war.
 They also named it Xux Ek', the Wasp Star.
 The Maya were aware of the planet's synodic period, and could compute it to within a hundredth part of a day.